 - Windstorm: This endorsement covers damage to the structure of your home – things like broken windows, damaged contents and even cleaning up debris as a result of the damage.
 Be aware though as water damage from rain and hail may not be covered.
 It’s important to check your policy.

 - Earthquake: Do you live in an earthquake zone?
 Earthquakes are often not included in standard policies; however, if an earthquake caused a fire, the fire damage would be covered.
-An earthquake endorsement insures against earthquake damage, and it may even cover you for additional living expenses if you can’t live in your home and need a hotel.
+Adding earthquake insurance insures against earthquake damage, and it may even cover you for additional living expenses if you can’t live in your home and need a hotel.

 The cost of climate change on home insurance